NilsBrause/waylandpp/README.md

 ## Example programs

-To build the example programs, `make` can executed in the example directory after the library has been built and installed.
+To build the example programs when using scons, `make` can executed in the example directory after the library has been built and installed.

+When using cmake, it is sufficient to enable the `BUILD_EXAMPLES` option during the build.
+The resulting binaries will be put under the `example` directory inside the build directory.
+They can be run directly without installing the library first.

 # Usage